-- 1. All graduates are socially just and ready for college and career. - 2.
-English Learners will become proficient in English while engaging in a rigorous, culturally and linguistically responsive standards-aligned core curriculum.

-3. All students and families engage in safe, well-maintained schools that are culturally responsive and conducive to 21st century learning.
+- 1. All students will be college and career ready through socially just pathways rooted in curiosity, belonging and empowerment. - 2.
+Multilingual Learners will become proficient in English while engaging in a rigorous, culturally and linguistically responsive, standards-aligned core curriculum. - 3.
+All students and families feel connected and informed, engaging in safe, well-maintained, and culturally responsive schools that support future-ready learning.